TubercularOx/darkhaunter/Geekery/elan.md

 In [Strip 949](https://www.giantitp.com/comics/oots0949.html), Elan casts _Cure Critical Wounds_, with significant narrative emphasis placed on the **spell’s first on-panel use**.

 Taken together, this suggests Elan is **at least a 17th level Bard** when [Strip 949](https://www.giantitp.com/comics/oots0949.html) occurs.
 Add one level of Dashing Swordsman and Elan is **at least 18th level** overall.

+This follows the Rules as Written, but it places the evidence for level 17 before the later evidence that Elan has reached level 16, when he [casts](https://www.giantitp.com/comics/oots1296.html) *Mass Cure Moderate Wounds*.
+One alternative reconstruction is that Rich waived the restriction that the exchanged spell must be at least two levels below the highest-level Bard spell Elan could cast, allowing Elan to learn Cure Critical Wounds at Bard 14, the first level at which he could swap a spell after Strip 647.
+This produces a progression in which Elan demonstrates Bard levels 12, 14, and 16 in that order.